- WHAT IS REINSURANCE?

 WHAT ARE THE DISADVANTAGES OF FACULTATIVE REINSURANCE?

-- Uncertainty- as risks are considered individually, the original insurer does not know whether he will get facultative support, and this could affect its ability to write the underlying risk.
+- Uncertainty- as risks are considered individually, the original insurer does not know whether THEY will get facultative support, and this could affect its ability to write the underlying risk.

 - Acceptance has to be delayed until reinsurance cover is obtained for the risk in full.
 This could mean losing business to competitors with larger capacities.